The Rowley shoals are better than the Great Barrier Reef according to some divers, plus you can only dive there from a liveaboard

-If you are a solo diver and looking to scuba dive Rowley Shoals, you may be looking for liveaboards with single cabins.
-Whilst the two Rowley Shoals liveaboards shown above don't have single cabins, both liveaboard dive boats have twin cabins with single beds.
+If you are a solo diver and looking to scuba dive Rowley Shoals on your own you’re probably looking for liveaboards with single cabins.
+Whilst the two Rowley Shoals liveaboards shown above don’t have single cabins both liveaboard dive boats have twin cabins with single beds.

-MV Odyssey liveaboard - 4 classic twin cabin with air conditioning, two twin single beds, port holes, storage, bar fridge, hairdryer and a 240 volt outlet, but these are not en-suite cabins.
+MV Odyssey liveaboard – The Odyssey Rowley Shoals trips include 4 classic twin cabin with air conditioning, two twin single beds, port holes, storage, bar fridge, hairdryer and a 240 volt outlet, but these are not en-suite cabins.

-Reef Prince liveaboard - 1 x class 4 Cabins with single bunk beds and en-suite bathroom, DVD player, air conditioning, storage cabinet.
+Reef Prince liveaboard – Reef Princess Rowley Shoals trips include 1 x class 4 Cabins with single bunk beds and en-suite bathroom, DVD player, air conditioning, storage cabinet.
 1 x Cabin with twin single beds with en-suite, personal DVD player, air conditioning, storage cabinet.

 What is the diving like on the Rowley Shoals?